Which API to use?

 - connecting to Advanced Message Queuing Protocol (AMQP) brokers (currently we support AMQP 0.9.1 and AMQP 1.0)

-- connecting to Message Queuing Telemetry Transport (MQTT) brokers (currently we support MQTT 3.1.1)
+- connecting to Message Queuing Telemetry Transport (MQTT) brokers (currently we support MQTT 3.1.1 and MQTT 5)

 - connecting to Apache Kafka (currently we support Kafka 2.x)